ozmos/100-days-of-code/r1-log.md

 ### R1D26
 This morning I continued work on my drum machine.
 I've imported a new kit and now have to create a function to switch to it.
 In the afternoon I passed the regex algorithm I was stuck on yesterday.
 This was after some encouragement from fellow coders on twitter.
 The power of the internet.

+### R1D27
+I have a partially working toggle button to change kits.
+Now need to modify it so it actually toggles.